Healthdirect Free Australian health advice you can count on.

 • seizures

-Children with Tay-Sachs disease usually die by the age of 5.
+Children with Tay-Sachs disease don’t usually live past the age of 5 years.

 What causes Tay-Sachs disease?

-Tay-Sachs disease is caused by a deficiency in an enzyme that is needed for the brain to function properly.
-That deficiency is caused by a problem with the HEXA gene.
+Tay-Sachs disease is caused by a problem with the HEXA gene.
+This leads to a deficiency in an enzyme that is needed for the brain to function properly.

-• 1 in 4 chance that a child will be healthy and not a carrier
+• 1 in 4 chance that the child will be healthy and not carrier the gene

-• 1 in 4 chance that a child will inherit Tay-Sachs disease
+• 1 in 4 chance that the child will inherit Tay-Sachs disease

-• 1 in 2 chance that a child will be healthy, but a carrier
+• 1 in 2 chance that the child will be healthy, but carry the Tay-Sachs gene

-If one parent is a carrier, there is 1 in 2 chance of a child also becoming a carrier.
+If one parent is a carrier, there is 1 in 2 chance of the child also becoming a carrier.

 Can I be screened for Tay-Sachs disease?

-In Australia, there are genetics screening programs offered for high school students of Ashkenazi Jewish heritage, who have a one in 25 likelihood of being carrying a faulty HEXA gene.
+In Australia, there are genetic screening programs offered for high school students of Ashkenazi Jewish heritage, who have a 1 in 25 chance of carrying a faulty HEXA gene.

-The screening is not perfect and will pick up only the most common problems with the HEXA gene.
+Screening is not perfect — it will pick up only the most common problems with the HEXA gene.
+However, knowing if you carry the gene for Tay-Sachs disease can help you plan a healthy family.

 If your heritage puts you at risk of being a carrier of Tay-Sachs disease, talk to your doctor.